-A student may petition the Vice President to request expungement of the notation for good cause shown and after a period of three years.
+A student may petition the Dean of Student Services to request expungement of the notation for good cause shown and after a period of three years.
+3

-The Vice President will review petitions for early record expungements as well as transcript notation expungements and will make a recommendation for final approval.
+The Dean of Student Services will review petitions for early record expungements as well as transcript notation expungements and will submit a recommendation to the Campus Director and Dean of Academic Affairs for final approval.
 The decision will be based upon the following criteria: